-Jill Shavis, author of Simply Irresistible complains, "Men are like parking spots.
+Jill Shavis, the author of Simply Irresistible, complains, "Men are like parking spots.
 All the good ones are taken, and those that aren't are inaccessible."

 But Jill, in a parking lot, it takes strategy and patience to discover a good spot.
 It might also take strategy and patience to find a good Christian man.